4D Group Leader

 Meet the team...

 The 4D research group provides a home for around 15 Early Career Researchers.
-Post-doctoral fellows and PhD students take advantage of the state-of-art facilities at the Cognition and Brain Sciences Unit, including on-site magnetic resonance imaging and magnetoencephalography scanners.
-Team members also contribute to building specialist cohorts that are hosted by the Unit - the Centre for Attention Learning and Memory (CALM) and Resilience in Education and Development (RED).
+Post-doctoral fellows and PhD students take advantage of the state-of-art facilities at the University of Cambridge, including on-site magnetic resonance imaging and magnetoencephalography scanners.
+Team members also contribute to building specialist cohorts hosted locally - the Centre for Attention Learning and Memory (CALM) and Resilience in Education and Development (RED).
 Find out more about their projects by going to our Group Members page, or about these two cohorts by clicking on the links below.

 Development, Dynamics, Disorders and Data Science